Blogging is one the best ways to drive traffic to websites and engage with audiences.

 Remember, this is your video blog.
 There aren’t any rules when it comes to the type of content you’re sharing.

 Just be aware that anything you say or do could affect your personal and professional brand.
-I’d recommend staying away from controversial topics.
+We’d recommend staying away from controversial topics.
 But go for it if that’s a risk you’re willing to take.

-Mix up your content so it’s engaging.
+You should also mix up your content so it’s engaging.
 Nobody wants to watch the same thing every day, week, or however often you plan to upload a new video.

 7. Give your audience a reason to watch